Do you want to live a great life? Do you feel like your life isn’t going the way you want?

 35. Finally get rid of cable.

 The average monthly cable bill is over $100.
-By the year 2020, the average cable bill is expected to be around $200 a month.
+The average cable bill is around $200 a month.

 We don’t pay for any form of TV (not even Netflix!), and we LOVE it.